pts/pdfsizeopt/README.txt

 Installation instructions and usage on generic Unix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Doing this is increasingly hard in 2023, because pdfsizeopt needs Python
+2.4--2.7 and Ghostscript 8.50, both very old, and thus hard to install to a
+modern system.

 There is no installer, you need to run some commands in the command line
 (black Command Prompt window) to download and install. pdfsizeopt is a
 command-line only application, there is no GUI.